jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 A great kingdom consolidated power across Fair Island, and declared itself the Magellian Empire.
 It rapidly conquered the continent of Conliah with advanced technology powered by unprecedented arcane science.
 They banned Archon worship and instituted Agathos worship, which was unknown outside of Westerwood and Fair Island at that time.
 The provinces were united for the first time, and the High Elves imposed their worldview on the other races.
 This worldview included an emphasis on rationality, control, and introspection.
 They constructed centers of arcane scientific research across the continent.

 After a long period of stability and prosperity, unusual ways of thinking emerged.
 One school of thought referred to themselves as the Cloudruled.
 They evaded persecution because although they denied the divinity of the Agathoi as mere superstition, they worshipped the clouds instead, and not any Archon.
 The Cloudruled claimed that lightning comes not from the wrath of Iazus, but the clouds themselves.
 They questioned why the Archons were able to send their Cthonian minions to Arbigard to corrupt mortals, but even as Agathos worship was dominant in Conliah nobody could observe Asterian minions of the same sort.
-It seemed to the Cloudruled that if the Agathoi were as described, they could intervene more directly to cleanse the Archonic threat.
+It seemed to the Cloudruled that if the Agathoi were as described, they could intervene more directly to cleanse the Cthonic threat.
 They established centers of learning called Phrontisteries, which were enormous floating buildings.
 At these Phrontisteries they trained the youth to argue against elders, defy norms, and scorn tradition.
 Their rhetorical methods were so excellent that they could make an unjust position appear just.

 In an event later called "The Great Nothing", group of youth educated by the Cloudruled plotted an assassination against the Emperor and his heirs.
 The result was a succession crisis that could, theoretically, be resolved legally through an election at lower levels of government.
 However, the assassins made arguments that there could be no rightful successor that were so strong that government was gridlocked.
 What resulted was a continuation of the imperial bureaucracy that no longer had an emperor.
 Within a few years, the empire dissolved into rival states ruled by provincial governments.
 Over time, the magical technology spread by the Magellians was lost and the only remnants are magical, mechanical, and monstrous mysteries of their past.
 The magical knowledge behind the floating Phrontisteries was lost, and they collapsed into the ground.